dumbmatter/backboard/README.md

 Backboard is a thin promise-based wrapper around the IndexedDB API, designed to let you mix promises and IndexedDB without sacrificing performance or writing ridiculously messy code.

+This part of the README probably needs to be rewritten, but...

 There are other similar projects, but none of them do quite what I want.
 They all seem to fall in one of these two categories:

 1. They support less features than the raw IndexedDB API, which is not good for a DB-heavy app that is already struggling to deal with IndexedDB's limited feature set.